diwasrimal/parkinsons-diagnosis-project-documents/main.typ

 == Model Building

-First we will train models using ML algorithms like K-nearest neighbors,  Support Vector Machine (SVM),  Random Forest,  Decision tree,  Logistic Regression.
+First we will train models using ML algorithms like K-nearest neighbors, SVM,  Random Forest,  Decision tree,  Logistic Regression.
 We then can use cross-validation techniques to evaluate the model accuracy and then select the best-performing model based on metrics like accuracy, precision, recall and F1-score.
 Python Libraries scikit-learn, numpy, matplotlib, pandas are used for model building and visualization.

-// - Train ML models such as K-nearest neighbors,  Support Vector Machine (SVM),  Random Forest,  Decision tree,  Logistic Regression.
-// - Use cross-validation to evaluate model accuracy
-// - Select the best-performing model based on metrics (accuracy, precision, recall).
-// - Python Libraries scikit-learn, numpy, matplotlib, pandas are used for model building and visualization.

 ==  System Integration